domsley/dotfiles/README.md

 ## TODO

 ### General Setup
-- [-] Automate the installation of **HyprPanel**, ideally as part of a unified script for setting up a fresh Arch Linux environment.
+- [x] Automate the installation of **HyprPanel**, ideally as part of a unified script for setting up a fresh Arch Linux environment.
-- [ ] Automate the installation of **tmux plugins** using TPM (Tmux Plugin Manager).
+- [x] Automate the installation of **tmux plugins** using TPM (Tmux Plugin Manager).
 - [ ] Identify a more minimal and reliable solution for **line-in audio monitoring**, currently handled via `qpwgraph`.
+- Move some symlinks to full setup, minimal should have just one nessecary
+- With minimal setup I should at least prompt what's needed to be installed since minimal setup should work on every distro in theory
-- [-] Troubleshoot and resolve issues with **games crashing or misbehaving in fullscreen** under Hyprland — potentially related to tiling or window rules.
+- [x] Troubleshoot and resolve issues with **games crashing or misbehaving in fullscreen** under Hyprland — potentially related to tiling or window rules.
 - [ ] Implement **Vim-like motion or modal control** in Hyprland (consider tools like `ydotool`, `hyprkeys`, etc.).
 - [ ] Integrate a lightweight, **local AI assistant** into **Neovim** for code completion (e.g., `llm.nvim`, `ollama`, or `llama.cpp`).
 - [ ] Write a brief **post-install guide for GPU driver setup**, with separate instructions for Nvidia and AMD systems.